Video and narrative writing go hand in hand.

 Okay…I’ll admit it.
 I love SpongeBob.
 My favorite episode, “The Hash Slinging Slasher” has all the elements of a good narrative.

-Rather than using an entire episode, you can find short clips on YouTube like this one from Bob’s Burgers.
+Rather than using an entire episode of your favorite cartoon, you can find short clips on YouTube like this one from Bob’s Burgers.

 The opening scenes from The Office and Malcolm in the Middle provide funny, short narratives!